 Types of underachievement

-Four types of underachievement amongst high-ability students have been identified.
-Understanding these can help teachers recognise underachieving high-ability students in their classrooms.
+Ther are four types of underachievement amongst high-ability students.
+Understanding these can help teachers recognise underachieving high-ability students.

-These students' underachievement results from an absence of appropriate learning opportunities.
+These students' underachievement results from a lack of suitable learning opportunities.
 High-ability students most at risk of not being recognised include:

 - those with a learning disability